January 12, 2022

 In the movies, cinematic giants like Henry Fonda, Clark Gable, and Gary Cooper wielded the Colt Single Action Army in the 1940s and 1950s.
 Characters of the gritty classics of the 1960s and 1970s, like Butch and Sundance, “The Wild Bunch,” Rooster Cogburn, Navajo Joe, and The Man with No Name blazed across the screen with their six-shooters.

 The wild popularity of the Colt Single Action Army belies its slow start in life.
 Despite the success of the 1851 and 1860 model revolvers, a patent stopped Colt from making a bore-through cylinder revolver.

-Rollin White, a one-time gunsmith for Colt, patented a bore-through cylinder design and signed an agreement with Colt competitor Smith & Wesson to manufacture cartridge repeating revolvers.
+American gun inventor Rollin White, a one-time employee for Colt, patented a bore-through cylinder design and signed an agreement with Colt competitor Smith & Wesson to manufacture cartridge repeating revolvers.
 Colt was unable to use the bored through cylinder until the patent expired in 1869.

 When that time did come, Colt designed a cartridge revolver for the U.S. government.
 The 1871-72 Open Top revolver was conceived but rejected.
 Ordnance officers wanted a more powerful cartridge and weapon.
 There was also concern about the lack of support for the cylinder.